Laramy-K Lens Tint Color Reference

 How Are Lens Tinted?

-In this process, color dyes are added to pots of very hot water.
+Color dyes are added to pots of hot water.
 The depth of the color on the lens is achieved through careful timing and temperature control.
 The longer a lens remains immersed, the deeper the color.
 The temperature needed for optimal results varies slightly depending on the lens material.

 What are the Main Categories of Lens Tints?